isaacrankin/launch/README.md

 #Installation & Usage

-Before starting, be sure to check you have all the dependencies installed (listed below).
+Before starting, check you have all the dependencies installed (listed below).
+After cloning the repo...

 1. Open config directory